LaStepa/lastepa.github.io/_pages/splash.md

   caption: "Photo credit: [**Stepa**]"
 excerpt: "I am Mayra Stepa and this is my humble creative studio.
 I love to illustrate and draw in digital & analogue, and I put a part of me into every stroke."
 intro:
-  - excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at malesuada, enim eaque.
-Quis nulla, netus tempor in diam gravida tincidunt, *proin faucibus* voluptate felis id sollicitudin.
+  - excerpt: 'If you want to create your visual identity, contact me.
+Together we will create wonderful and unique ideas.
+Also, I do digital portraits, the perfect gift for your significant others.
 Centered with `type="center"`'
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg
     alt: "placeholder image 1"